 Mundania take form when technologies and systems disappear from consciousness.
 When new and emerging technologies and vast organisational complexity is ignored, veiled by the fabric of everyday life.
-Mundania take form through mundanisation.
+Mundania take form through processes of domestication and mundanisation.

 ¶ Everyday life is characterised by mundanisation.
 Organisational intricacies, interests and infrastructures become obfuscated and bland.
 Especially when everything work as expected.
 Mundanisation is a transformative process through which technological and organisational complexity is camouflaged and turned into the ordinary, into the normal.
 Assemblages of technologies, people and things gradually become part of ignored infrastructures and integrated with unreflected patterns of behaviour.
 This take place although the assemblages are incomprehensible, wild, beyond the finite, too complex to control, fathom and master.